amerlin/basesitestructure/Readme.md

 A simple site structure, with gulp script to:

-build css from sass
+* build css from sass
-build javascript from typescript
+* build javascript from typescript

+# Install

 npm install -g gulp